megoforce/darkwinds/_posts/2018-11-20-all-about-rarity.markdown

 ---

 The best that can happen to you if you open a Darkwinds random card pack is scoring rare one.
-For decades TCG games have been printing a limited amount of some of their models to be coveted by collectors.
-When TCG went digital and the cards exist in a database, rarity can be controlled very fast and it's hard to understand how it happens.
+For decades TCGs have been printing a limited amount of some of their models to be coveted by collectors.
+When card games went digital and the cards exist in a database, rarity can be controlled very fast and it's hard to understand how it happens.

 ## In the Blockchain age, we can do better